wso2/docs-is/en/docs/getting-started/quick-start-guide.md

 3. [Download](https://tomcat.apache.org/download-80.cgi) and [install](https://tomcat.apache.org/download-80.cgi) Apache Tomcat version 8.*.* or above.
 4. [Download](https://curl.haxx.se/download.html) and install curl.
-5. Create a Twitter application to try out multi-factor or federated authentication.
-    1. Go to [https://twitter.com/](https://twitter.com/) and create an account.
-    2. Register a new application on Twitter at [https://apps.twitter.com](https://apps.twitter.com).
-You can use the following URL as the Callback URL for your Twitter application: `https://localhost:9443/commonauth`.
-    3. Note down the `API key` and `secret` for later use.

 6. Open the `/etc/hosts` file and add the following entry.

         127.0.0.1        localhost.com